mckinsey/vizro/vizro-core/docs/pages/user-guides/selectors.md

 - [`RangeSlider`][vizro.models.RangeSlider] based on [`dcc.RangeSlider`](https://dash.plotly.com/dash-core-components/rangeslider)

 !!! note
     When configuring the [`Slider`][vizro.models.Slider] and the [`RangeSlider`][vizro.models.RangeSlider] with float values, and using `step` with an integer value, you may notice unexpected behavior, such as the drag value being outside its indicated marks.
-To our knowledge, this is a current bug in the underlying [`dcc.Slider`](https://dash.plotly.com/dash-core-components/slider) and [`dcc.RangeSlider`](https://dash.plotly.com/dash-core-components/rangeslider) component, which you can circumvent by adapting the `step` size accordingly.
+To our knowledge, this is a current bug in the underlying [`dcc.Slider`](https://dash.plotly.com/dash-core-components/slider) and [`dcc.RangeSlider`](https://dash.plotly.com/dash-core-components/rangeslider) component, which you can circumvent by adapting the `step` size as needed.

 ## Temporal selectors